 Healthy communities, being in a marriage long-term, and having lifelong friendships, maintain telomeres.

 Negative Beliefs on Aging

-Stereotypes are “unchallenged myths or overstated beliefs” (Dionigi, 2015) about a group.
+Stereotypes are “unchallenged myths or overstated beliefs” (Dionigi, 2015, p.
+1) about a group.
 These beliefs become entrenched in verbal, written and visual media.
 Stereotypes affect the self-perception of individuals within the group.
 This can be negative or positive.

 There are many stereotypes associated with aging, particularly in Western cultures.
 Some are negative.
 For example, older people are frail, forgetful, can’t drive, and are slow.
 Old people are always sick.
 They live in nursing homes.
 Elderly people can’t learn anything new.
 These are a few examples.

 The adjectives used to describe anyone over the age of 55 are potentially negative.
 They can contribute to negative stereotyping.
 Terms such as elderly, old, old-old, oldest-old, seniors, old people, and the aged don’t speak to the wealth of knowledge this population contributes.

 Stereotypes of aging: Their effects on the health of older adults (Dionigi, 2015) is an excellent resource.
 Its focus is the physical and mental aspects of stereotyping, and the well-being and perceived quality of life of older adults.
 Dionigi (201 5)explores the theory and method of various studies in the review.